-It may be administered at the same time as measles vaccine, vaccines containing typhoid Vi capsular polysaccharide and/or inactivated hepatitis A virus.
+It may be administered at the same time as vaccines containing typhoid Vi capsular polysaccharide and/or inactivated hepatitis A virus.

-It must not be administered to persons who are receiving immunosuppressant therapies such as treatment with high-dose systemic steroids (for example, a daily dose of 20 mg or 2 mg/kg body weight of prednisone or the equivalent for 2 weeks or more or a daily dose of 40 mg or more of prednisone for more than one week), any other medicinal product including biological products with known immunosuppressive properties, radiotherapy, cytotoxic drugs or any other situation that may cause immunodepression, (see section 4.3).
-In case of uncertainty regarding the immunosuppression, vaccination should be suspended and the opinion of a specialist should be requested.
+It must not be administered to persons who are receiving immunosuppressive therapies such as high-dose systemic corticosteroids (e.g. daily dose of 20mg or 2 mg/kg body weight of prednisone or equivalent for 2 weeks or more or daily dose of 40 mg or more of prednisone for more than one week), any other medicinal products including biologicals with known immunosuppressive properties, radiotherapy, cytotoxic drugs or any other condition which may result in immunocompromised status (see Section 4.3).
+If there is uncertainty about the level of immunosuppression, vaccination should be withheld and advice sought from a specialist.